Stensel8/DenkoICT/README.md

 ## Why this project exists
 This repository is the centerpiece of my internship at Denko ICT.
 I joined a team where many device deployments and configuration tasks were still performed manually.
 I got the opportunity to re-evaluate these processes.
 By building a more modern automation toolkit, I want to prove that Windows 11 Pro devices can be deployed, secured, and made productive faster and with fewer errors, without relying on legacy tooling.

+I set up this GitHub repository myself as a central place to store technical documentation and scripts.

 ![Expected Result](Docs/Expected_Result.png)

 ## What this repository delivers